Still Not Getting Any...: Composition

 All of the tracks on Still Not Getting Any... were credited to the band.
-While it has been tagged as pop punk, the group placed less emphasis on this genre, instead opting for a straightforward rock sound.
+While it has been tagged as pop-punk, the group placed less emphasis on this genre, instead opting for a straightforward rock sound.
 The band continued the upbeat mood of No Pads, No Helmets...Just Balls with tracks such as "Thank You", "Jump" and "Promise", while "Welcome to My Life", "Perfect World", "Crazy" and "Everytime" were mid-tempo tracks.
 "One" and "Untitled" were written during the final days of recording.
 Both songs featured string arrangements by Bob Buckley.
 Bill Sample played piano on "Untitled"; Desrosiers played additional drums on it.
 The lyrics, which recalled Linkin Park, conveys the theme of teenage angst.

 The opening track "Shut Up!" talks about ignoring critics and following one's dream.
 "Welcome to My Life" discusses growing up and living one's life.
 The track is in half-time and was compared to Avril Lavigne.
 It starts off with acoustic guitars, with power chords coming in during the chorus sections.
 "Perfect World" continues the half-time signature, before switching into a military-esque drumming pattern and programmed drum rolls.
 "Thank You" is a sarcastic retort to a back-stabbing best friend.
 "Me Against the World" was the heaviest song the band had written, which was the result of Bouvier listening to Thrice at the time.
 The chorus section was cribbed from "Smells Like Teen Spirit" by Nirvana.
 Bouvier said "Crazy" could've been much longer had they written about more topics, instead talking about the money gap between rich and poor people, the objectification of women in the media, and the stereotypes they're expected to live up to.

 "Jump" evokes the song of the same name by Van Halen while also sounding like Sum 41.
 Comeau said it was in the vein of 311, and is followed by the Ryan Adams-indebted "Everytime".
 "One" discusses the topic of alienation; the guitars are played alongside a violin section.
 Its title is taken from the Metallica track of the same name.The band initially disliked the first version of the song, before rewriting it with a dancehall-like rhythm influenced by Sean Paul.
-The closing track "Untitled" is a stadium rock ballad in the vein of Foreigner.
+The closing track "Untitled" is a ballad in the vein of Foreigner.
 The band called it "Untitled" simply as they were unable to come up with anything else.
 It is anchored by a piano and opens with a string section.